-We love meringues and no one makes them more marvellous or more colorful than the egg-whisking geniuses at Meringue Girls.
-So when it came to finding a recipe befitting of our Technicolor Christmas issue, they were top of the wish list.
+We love meringues and no one makes them more marvellous or more colourful than the egg-whisking geniuses at Meringue Girls.
+So when it came to finding a recipe befitting of our Technicolour Christmas issue, they were top of the wish list.

 Enjoy their bright and delicious recipe for metallic Christmas tree meringues.

 150g free-range egg whites

 Open star nozzle (we use JEM 2ES)

 Start by getting everything ready.
 You'll need two trays – a large baking tray and a roasting tray.
 Line both with baking paper.
 Preheat your oven to 180℃.
 Pour the caster sugar into the roasting tray.
 Put your egg whites into a mixing bowl fitted with a whisk attachment and prepare a piping bag fitted with your open star nozzle.

 Place your sugar in the preheated oven for about 5 minutes.
 While it is, turn your whisk on to its lowest speed and start mixing then gradually crank up the speed, allowing small, stabilising bubbles to form.
 Continue to increase the speed until you have stiff peaks (and your mixer is on high).
 This should take about the same time as your sugar.
 Take the sugar out of the oven and turn the heat down to 100℃, leaving the oven door open to help cool it down.
 The sugar should now be hot to the touch.

 With the whites stiff and whisk going at full speed, add one big tablespoon of the hot sugar after another to the meringue mixture, pausing for a few seconds between each spoonful.
 Be sure to bash out any big lumps of sugar before adding into the mixture as these could get stuck in your nozzle.